 Alongside this, the effect that a well-planned and appropriately furnished and decorated environment has on its employees is quite considerable.
 Employees spend a notable proportion of their weekly hours at work and so it is entirely reasonable that people will expect a comfortable and attractive location in which to spend that time.

 By ensuring this, job retention will increase and output will be more productive and to a higher standard.
-These considerations need to be taken into account when revamping a workspace and commercial office renovators, such as Supernova Building Services, will echo these sentiments.
+These considerations need to be taken into account when revamping a workspace and commercial office renovators will echo these sentiments.